 All of this equates to a fast-moving space with tremendous opportunity.
 As we will discover, it’s a space of enormous challenges too.

 A varied sector:

-Tractor’s portfolio includes a range of ecommerce businesses and those operating in the ecommerce sphere.
+The Tractor Ventures Village (our portfolio of companies we have funded) includes a range of ecommerce businesses and those operating in the ecommerce sphere.
 They’re an eclectic and diverse bunch, showcasing the sheer variety of models the ‘ecomm’ label spanned.

 The business was born out of the couple’s frustrations.
 As a full-time parent, Daniel sought the best produce for his family and found himself trawling health food shops to see what he wanted.
 Anyone who has shopped with a small child will understand this was inconvenient.
 It wasn’t cheap either.